natthasath/docker-grafana/README.md

 # 🎉 Docker Grafana

-Grafana allows you to query, visualize, alert on and understand your metrics no matter where they are stored.
-Create, explore, and share beautiful dashboards with your team and foster a data driven culture.
+Grafana is an open-source tool for visualizing and analyzing time-series data.
+It allows creating and sharing interactive and customizable dashboards to monitor and analyze metrics from various data sources.
+It is widely used across industries.

 ![version](https://img.shields.io/badge/version-1.0-blue)
 ![rating](https://img.shields.io/badge/rating-★★★★★-yellow)